OO Design Patterns

 }

 This isn’t great, because we end up with two similar for loops that do the same thing.
 The design leads to lots of duplicated code and makes the program hard to maintain and extend.
-If we want to add new functionality or extend the current functionality, we’ll have to make changes in both File and Folder classes, which is time-consuming and error-prone.
+The class Folder needs to separately manage two lists: one for File and one for Folder.
+If we want to add another type (e.g., Shortcut) we need to modify Folder class to add a new list and new logic, which is time-consuming and error-prone.
+Also. the client code must deal with files and folders separately, rather than treating them uniformly.
+In this case, we should apply the Composite design pattern.

-In cases like this, we want to treat objects in the structure the same way.
+- You want to treat individual objects and groups of objects in the same way.

 Solution